 Alkmaar: the traditional cheese market

-In the end we decided to spend our Friday in The Hague and Delft.
 If you want to visit a cheese market, consider going to Gouda, it’s way less crowded.
-You can read about that scrolling down in this article.
+Scroll down for more info about the Gouda cheese market!

 The Hague: the center of politics